resgateio/resgate/resprotocol.md

 **Subject**
 `event.<resourceName>.remove`

-Remove events are sent when a model is removed from a [collection](#collection).
+Remove events are sent when a value is removed from a [collection](#collection).
 MUST NOT be sent on [models](#model).
-The event payload has the following parameters:
+The event payload has the following parameter:

-**rid**
-Resource ID of the model that is removed.
-MUST be a resource ID.

 **idx**
-Zero-based index number of where the model was prior to removal.
+Zero-based index number of where the value was prior to removal.
-The resource ID at the index MUST match the value of the *resoureceId* parameter.

 ## Reaccess event